the-wright-jamie/COM682-Coursework-2/Remaining tasks.md

 # Things to do

-- [ ] fix birthday not being picked up when not interacted with
 - [ ] emojis are inverted - fix!
 - [ ] get rid of email
 - [ ] Add media during post create (Azure Blobs)